Sammeeey/gelbe-seiten-crawler/README.md

 - `scrapy crawl` = run crawler
 - `gs` = (name of the crawler respective spider (find it in `.gelbeS/spiders/gs.py`)
 - `-O ` = [save the output as file](https://docs.scrapy.org/en/latest/intro/tutorial.html#storing-the-scraped-data) in current directory
-- `22-05-26_Beton.csv` = name of the file which should be saved (can be amended depending on crawled terms, date etc.)
+- `22-05-26_Beton.csv` = name of the file which should be saved
+  - name can be amended depending on crawled terms, date etc.
+  - choose your preferred [output file format](https://docs.scrapy.org/en/latest/topics/feed-exports.html#feed-exports) (here `.csv`)
 - `-a` = seemingly initializer to [pass a search term to the spider](https://stackoverflow.com/a/20938801)
 - `search_term=Beton` = search_term is a variable which gets passed to the spider (find it in `.gelbeS/spiders/gs.py`)
     - the passed term (here `Beton`) is the one that gets searched by requesting the respective gelbeseiten.de-URL